nodejs/node/CONTRIBUTING.md

 ### Waiting Until the Pull Request Gets Landed

-If there are non-trivial changes in this Pull Request, after it gets approved and passes the CI, it still needs to wait for at least another 48 hours (72 hours on a weekend) so that more input can be made before it gets landed.

-If the Pull Request is labeled as `semver-major`, the wait could be longer, since it can not be released until the major version number of Node.js increases.
+After the Pull Request gets approved and passes the CI, it still needs to wait for at least another 48 hours (72 hours on a weekend) so that everyone has a chance to weigh in.
+If the changes are trivial, collaborators may decide it doesn't need to wait.
+But if the Pull Request is labeled as `semver-major`, it can take longer than the minimum.
 All these precautions are important because Node.js is widely used, so don't be discouraged!